Johnson sets sights on 1,000 yards receiving, 1,000 rushing

 "B.A. definitely puts more pressure on me than any outside person could," Johnson said.
 "I feel like it's more me trying to put pressure on myself and trying to make B.A. happy."

-Johnson has also scored 33 touchdowns in his 32 NFL games so no wonder he is usually the No. 1 pick in fantasy football drafts.
+No wonder he is usually the No. 1 pick in fantasy football drafts.

 Quarterback Carson Palmer said Johnson justifiably has more confidence.